ceciliacal/thesisWork/README.md

 * Apache Flink

 ## Setup
-To run this project, you need to have previously installed Java and Gradle on your machine.
+(This is only for LOCAL STANDALONE SETUP): To run this project, you need to have previously installed Java and Gradle on your machine.
 Solution can be installed locally using:

 ```